The Science of Reading

-The Reading Rope consists of lower and upper strand that woven together help a child comprehend the text they are reading.
+The Reading Rope consists of the lower and upper strands that woven together help a child comprehend the text they are reading.

 The Lower Strand is Decoding- the word-recognition strands (phonological awareness, decoding, and sight recognition of familiar words) work together as the reader becomes accurate, fluent, and increasingly automatic with repetition and practice.
 This is when students "lift" words off the page without effort.